rakend/Web-Crawler/README.md

 HTTPSConnectionPool(host='www.somewebsite.com', port=443): Max retries exceeded with url: /url-path/ (Caused by SSLError(SSLCertVerificationError(1, '[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:997)')))
 ```

-If encountered with an error as shown above or similar from the log files.
+If encountered with an error as shown above or similar from log files.
 This relates to **SSLCertVerificationError** and can be fixed.

 Steps to resolve this issue.